kareemosama/E-Commerce-CodeBook/README.md

 - [Node.js](https://nodejs.org/en/): The JavaScript runtime to execute the application.
 - [npm](https://www.npmjs.com/): The Node Package Manager for managing project dependencies.

-# Used Sites

-- [Tailwind CSS](https://tailwindcss.com): A utility-first CSS framework used for styling the application.
-- [Google Fonts - Roboto](https://fonts.google.com/specimen/Roboto): The Roboto font family used for text elements.
-- [React Toastify](https://www.npmjs.com/package/react-toastify): A notification library used to display user feedback messages.

 # Installation

 Follow these steps to set up and run the E-Commerce CodeBook locally: